Timothy-Adams/reading-notes/class4.md

 **HTML**

--Structure of a web page
+1. Structure of a web page
--Hyper Text Markup Language
+2. Hyper Text Markup Language
--Elements written in brackets <h1>this is a header</h1>
+3. Elements written in brackets <h1>this is a header</h1>
--tags look like this <openingTag></closingTag>
+4. tags look like this <openingTag></closingTag>
--the stuff inside of the brackets is content
+5. the stuff inside of the brackets is content
--HTML does have some self closing tags
+6. HTML does have some self closing tags

 **Wireframe**